Open Access & Open Educational Resources

 Find Open Textbooks and Open Educational Resource with these Discovery Tools

 - OASIS (Openly Available Sources Integrated Search) includes the ability to limit search results by license, type, subject, source, and reviews available.

 - Mason OER Metafinder searches sixteen collections of open resources in real-time, returning the top several hundred or so relevant hits from each site.

-- Open Textbook Library – a growing catalog of free, peer-reviewed, and openly-licensed textbooks.
+- Open Textbook Library is a growing catalog of free, peer-reviewed, and openly-licensed textbooks.

-- MERLOT II – tens of thousands of discipline-specific learning materials, learning exercises, and Content Builder web pages, together with associated comments, and bookmark collections, all intended to enhance the teaching experience of using a learning material.
+- MERLOT II a searchable database of tens of thousands of discipline-specific learning materials, learning exercises, and Content Builder web pages, together with associated comments, and bookmark collections.

-- Open Stax College – open textbooks for high enrollment college courses using the Connexions platform.
+- Open Stax College includes open textbooks for high enrollment college courses using the Connexions platform.

 - Open Educational Resources (OER) Commons – open teaching and learning materials including full university courses, interactive mini-lessons, simulations, and electronic textbooks.

-- Open Course Library – Textbooks, syllabi, assessments, in 81 high-enrollment college courses created by a Washington State Board for Community & Technical Colleges (SBCTC) grant.
+- Open Course Library – Textbooks, syllabi, assessments for 81 high-enrollment college courses created by a Washington State Board for Community & Technical Colleges (SBCTC) grant.

 - Teaching Commons – Curated by librarians and their institutions, the Teaching Commons includes high-quality open educational resources such as textbooks, course materials, lesson plans, multimedia, and more.
 Discover content by type of work or subject.

-- Open Book Publishers – Award-winning enterprise run by scholars who are committed to making high-quality research available to readers around the world.
-Includes a growing collection of monographs and textbooks in all areas.
+- Open Book Publishers – a scholar operation committed to making high-quality research available to readers around the world, including a growing collection of monographs and textbooks in all areas.

 More Open Access Discovery Tools for Articles, Journals, Books, Theses, Dissertations, Multimedia and Data